 Love it or hate it, side hustling is a new way of life.
-And what better way to side hustle than through picking up gigs, the new way to work?
-For the last few years, industry chatter around the “gig economy” has been building—that working short-term jobs instead of a traditional 9 to 5 can become your full-time career and transform how you pay bills.
+For the last few years, industry chatter around the “gig economy” has been building — that working short-term jobs instead of a traditional 9 to 5 can become your full-time career and transform how you pay bills.

 In theory, a gig economy allows you the option of complete control over your work schedule.
-Instead of working the traditional “full time in an office” role, gigs allow you to be a contractor.
+Instead of working the traditional 9 to 5 role, gigs allow you to be a contractor.

 You can decide your hours, your vacation days, what you do, who you work for, and so much more.
 You’ll work your own way and have a work-life balance not found in more traditional work settings.

 We’re in the age of digital.
 Many tasks can be done completely online and remotely.
 If you’re a writer, graphic designer, or social media professional (or any other position that allows for online work), then it doesn’t matter where in the world you are, especially in relation to where the work is.
 You can work from your bed, a coffee shop, beachside—anywhere with an internet connection.